Regions Bank Review

 eAccess Account

 eAccess has an $8 monthly fee, but the main benefit of this account is that you don’t need to meet a balance threshold or enroll in direct deposit to avoid it.
-Just make at least 10 debit card or credit card transactions per month, and the account is free.
+Make at least ten debit or credit card transactions per month, and the account is free.

-If you’re worried about meeting the requirements to avoid a monthly fee, Simple Checking provides a lower fee option for checking.
-With online statements, the account costs $5 per month ($8 with paper statements).
-To open an account, you’ll need an initial deposit of at least $50.
+If you’re worried about meeting the requirements to avoid a monthly fee, Regions Now Checking provides a lower fee option for checking.
+With online statements, the account costs $5 per month ($7 with paper statements).
+To open an account, you’ll need an initial deposit of at least $10.

-There’s no way to avoid the monthly fee with Simple Checking, and there isn’t any sort of value-add here from the previous two checking options.
+There’s no way to avoid the monthly fee with Regions Now Checking, and there isn’t any sort of value-add here from the previous two checking options.

-With this in mind, Simple Checking is really only recommended for those who can’t meet the fee waiver requirements of eAccess or LifeGreen Checking.
+With this in mind, Regions Now is really only recommended for those who can’t meet the fee waiver requirements of eAccess or LifeGreen Checking.

 LifeGreen Preferred Checking Account

-Preferred Checking is the bank’s premium checking account and comes with a pretty steep monthly fee of $18.
+Preferred Checking is the bank’s premium checking account with a steep monthly fee of $18.

-The fee is waived if you keep an average monthly balance of $5,000 or more or a total balance of $25,000 between all of your Regions accounts.
-You can also get around it if you have a Regions mortgage or personal loan.
+You can waive the fee if you keep an average monthly balance of $5,000 or more or a total balance of $25,000 between your Regions accounts.
+You can also get around it with a Regions mortgage.

-The main benefit is that the account is an interest-bearing checking account, but with a low APY of 0.01%, this is a pretty modest perk.
-The account also comes with relationship benefits like discounts on safe deposit boxes and preferred CD rates.
+The main benefit is that it is an interest-bearing checking account but pays a low APY, so it’s a pretty modest perk.
+The account also has relationship benefits like discounts on safe deposit boxes and preferred CD rates.

 If you’re 25 or younger, you can open a LifeGreen Checking account specifically designed for students.
 The account is exactly the same as the standard LifeGreen Checking account but has no monthly fee.